The Meaning of Guru

 Without such a teacher it is almost impossible to attain Ultimate Realization.
 The spiritual domain is an area little explored by the common human conscience and if we do not want to get lost in this vast territory, we must appeal to a teacher who knows it and who can lead us directly to the goal.

 Dependence and independence in the master-disciple relationship

 Since each spiritual guide or guru personally leads the disciple towards the realization of the divine SUPREME self, through the path that best suits the person in question, the disciple must find his own teacher and then, once recognized, dedicate himself to him to the end. .
-It is not about fanaticism or any other form of proselytism, as one would tend to believe, but only an ancient authentic tradition, verified by the time that has offered the expected results.
-For a western mind, it is rather difficult to accept.
+It is not a question of fanaticism or any other form of proselytism, as one would tend to believe, but only of an ancient authentic tradition, verified by the time that has offered the expected results.
+For a Western mind, it is rather difficult to accept.
 But if you find a true master, free from the conditioning of this ephemeral world and who knows the secrets of the universe in which we live, the situation changes.

 This could be equivalent to a first phase of the evolution of the relationship between disciple and teacher.
-You might see it as some kind of addiction, but we would rather call it a LISTEN.
-In this phase we are like a child who learns to walk and constantly requires the support of his father.
+You might see it as some kind of addiction, but we would rather call it LISTEN.
+In this phase we are like a child who learns to walk and constantly requires the support of the father.

 As we evolve spiritually we become more and more independent, because we begin to understand correctly how divine laws work and we are able to make the best decisions for our spiritual evolution.
 The initial dependence of a disciple on his spiritual master is and must be strictly temporary.
 As spiritual evolution begins to occur, the disciple must gradually become autonomous.